College Savings Options

 Disadvantages

-Fees may be higher in a 529 plan
+Fees may be higher than other accounts

 Advantages

-No income or contribution limits.
+No income or contribution limits

 Disadvantages

-No tax-deferred or tax-free growth.
+No tax-deferred growth or deductions for contributions

 Brokerage Account